deepchecks/deepchecks/docs/source/user-guide/vision/using_precomputed_predictions_vision.rst

 Pre-computed Predictions Format
 -------------------------------
-The expected format is a dictionary of {sample index (int): sample predictions (tensor or list of tensors)}
+The expected format is a dictionary of ``{sample index (int): sample predictions (tensor or list of tensors)}`` The accepted sample predictions format is according to the task:

+* Classification: a tensor of shape (N_classes)
+* Object Detection: a list of tensors, where each tensor is a bounding box in the format [x, y, w, h, confidence, class_id], where x and y are the coordinates of the top left corner, and x, y, w, h are in pixels.

 Code Example
 ------------